openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 * Sort by username or by an activity metric, in ascending or descending order.

 * Search for a learner by name or username.

+* Select an enrollment track to report only learners who are enrolled in that track.

 * Select one cohort (in a course that includes learner cohorts).